FlowFuse/website/src/blog/2022/12/node-red-exec-explained.md

 ### FlowForge

-For FlowForge Cloud, the exec nodes are disabled.
-The [Stacks](TODO), that is the containers that are run, don't include any interesting executatable that can be used.
+On FlowForge Cloud, the Node-RED exec nodes are disabled.
+The Stacks, that is the containers that Node-RED runs in, don't include any accessible executatables so there would be no benefit to running exec commands.
 All the data is exposed through Javascript and Node.JS already.